AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Types of view

-Asset Selector allows you to view the asset four different views:
+Asset Selector allows you to view the asset in four different views:

 *   `List view`: The list view displays scrollable files and folders in a single column.
 *   `Grid view`: The grid view displays scrollable files and folders in a grid of rows and columns.